loewexy/pdns-manager-website/content/quickstart.md

  * Install Apache

- * Use PHP in version 7.1 or above
+ * Use PHP in version 7.1 or above, and have the PHP apcu and json extension enabled

  * Make sure that you have PHP MySQL native driver installed and enabled